ROC Calculator

 Enter data from Excel

-Data: use Enter as delimiter; you may change the delimiters on 'More options'.
+Data: Use Enter as a delimiter; you may change the delimiters in 'More options'.

 How to use the ROC curve calculator

 ROC curve calculator with optional Excel input, offering customization options such as fonts and colors.
-It allows users to plot and compare multiple Receiver Operating Characteristic (ROC) curves simultaneously on a single graph.
+Multiple Receiver Operating Characteristic (ROC) curves simultaneously on a single graph.

 Process